caglejohn/memoryjacket/README.md

 # Memory Jacket: Lost Archives

 ## Overview
 Memory Jacket is an immersive mystery game where players take on the role of Sam, an android on a poignant quest to recover his lost memories and save the city from an enigmatic threat.
-Set in a sprawling, neon-lit metropolis that blends futuristic technology with shadowy intrigue, players will navigate puzzles, decode mysteries, and confront ethical dilemmas that challenge the very core of Sams's artificial intelligence.
+Set in a sprawling, neon-lit metropolis that blends futuristic technology with shadowy intrigue, players will navigate puzzles, decode mysteries, and confront ethical dilemmas that challenge the very core of Sam's artificial intelligence.

 ## Key Features
 - **Engaging Narrative:** Dive into a richly woven story that explores themes of identity, memory, and redemption.
 Every choice matters, leading to multiple endings based on the paths you choose.